 If, on a slight relaxing of our policy on make-up, some woman appears too far toward overdoing it, the minister should speak to her privately about it -- kindly -- but still admonishing her" [Armstrong, HW.
 Ministerial Bulletin, October 23, 1974.
 Quoted in Who is telling the truth about makeup doctrine changes, Wayne Cole or HWA? www.herbertarmstrong.com/makeup.
 Note: I have also seen a photocopy of the original Bulletin article and it agrees with what I posted].

-Although it is reported that HWA objected to that article, notice that specifically he was mainly objecting to what was added after what he wrote,
+Although it is reported that HWA objected to his 1974 article, notice that specifically he was mainly objecting to what was added after what he wrote,

 In my absence my brief statement [Oct.
 1974] appeared with my signature under it.
 WHAT I NEVER KNEW UNTIL NOW was that, after my signature, Wayne Cole, then director of Pastoral Administration, added a few pages giving the new liberal watered down reasoning, changing the truth of God [Armstrong WA.
 Worldwide News, November 16, 1981 as quoted in Who is telling the truth about makeup doctrine changes, Wayne Cole or HWA? www.herbertarmstrong.com/makeup].

-SCG made the following statement in an ad in The Journal,
+SCG once made the following statement in an ad in The Journal:

 Not one evangelist today is known to be holding fast to this doctrine of make-up as taught by God’s apostle, especially the very ones trained personally by Mr. Armstrong himself.
 Most evangelists in God’s Church today say they are holding fast to all doctrines as taught by the apostle.
 But is this the truth?
 Not at all!
 You might say this doctrine is just a small thing.
 You are right.
 Mr. Armstrong said the same thing (Berkey, Arlen.
 Church of God Ministers HELD IN CONTEMPT OF THE SUPREME COURT!.
 Ad in The Journal.
 May, 31, 2006).